axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

 <h1>&nbsp;</h1>
  <p class="_speakera">Nothing is enough!</p>
  <p class="_speakerb">Calm down.
 We just need to get the return our owners expect.</p>
- <p class="_speakera">What about telling them that their expectactions is modulated by what people can afford.</p>
+ <p class="_speakera">What about telling them that their expectactions is modulated by what people can afford.
+And as it is they are paying over 100 times more than they have for our drugs.</p>
  <p class="_speakerb">But that is the point, there is an opportunity to get higher returns.
 The window has opened to raise our prices.
 What is wrong with that?</p>
  <p class="_speakera">What is wrong with it is that it is an artificial &lsquo;opportunity&rsquo;.
 The window that you are talking about is something that we are making up!</p>
  <p class="_speakerb">Wait, it is not just us&hellip;</p>